Selma Blair: Personal life

 On January 24, 2004, Blair married writer and producer Ahmet Zappa at Carrie Fisher's mansion in Beverly Hills, California.
 They lived in Los Angeles in a 1920s-era home they bought for $1.35 million.
 She filed for divorce from Zappa on June 21, 2006, citing "irreconcilable differences."
 The divorce became final in December 2006.

 Blair has dated actors Jason Schwartzman and David Lyons and, from 2008 to 2010, dated her Kath and Kim co-star Mikey Day.

 In 2010, Blair began dating fashion designer Jason Bleick; they have a son, Arthur Saint Bleick.
 In September 2012, they announced that they had separated.

-In 2022, Blair and her ex-boyfriend, filmmaker Ron Carlson, whom she had been seeing since 2017, requested temporary restraining orders against each other, with both claiming physical abuse.
-The order requests were mutually dismissed.
+In March 2022, Blair and her ex-boyfriend, filmmaker Ron Carlson, whom she had been seeing since 2017, requested temporary restraining orders against each other, with both claiming physical abuse.
+The order requests were mutually dismissed in September 2022.